Emmanuel Erskine: Political career

 Erskine was one of the founding members of the People's Heritage Party (PHP).
 He was the party's presidential candidate during the 1992 Ghanaian presidential election.
 He came fifth with 1.7% of the vote.
 The PHP later merged with the National Independence Party to form the People's Convention Party (PCP) in 1993.

 National Reconciliation Commission

 Erskine was one of the nine members of the National Reconciliation Commission which were appointed by the President of Ghana, John Kufuor in consultation with the Council of State of Ghana.
 The commission was to investigate human rights abuses committed during the five military regimes which have ruled Ghana.

 General Emmanuel Erskine Research and Documentation Centre

 The Centre for Peace Initiatives in Africa (CPIA) is a peace organization based in Harare, Zimbabwe.
 It was established in February 2001 and had Erskine as the chairman of the board of trustees.
-The CPIA has the General Emmanuel Erskine Research and Documentation Centre (GERDC) named in his honour and was officially opened in September 2001 by him.
+The CPIA has the General Emmanuel Erskine Research and Documentation Centre (GERDC) named in his honor and was officially opened in September 2001 by him.
 The GERDC also launched the General Emmanuel Erskine Annual Lecture Series.
 The inaugural lecture was delivered by Erskine.